SkylineCommunications/dataminer-docs/connector-help/connector_help/DTAG Passive Protocol.md

 ### General

-This page shows theelement's information.
+This page shows the element's information.
 All parameters are read-only, except **Element Additional Info**.
 The latter can be used to add additional information.